LovekovGaming/Kamen-Rider-Craft-Data-Core/README.md

 Once the pack has been copied, run the `reload` command if you have the world open.
 The pack will activate once the reload is complete.

-Once the pack has been copied, you will need to use the `reload` command if you have the world open, and it should activate once the reload is complete.